OAXFoundation/OpenANXToken/README.md

 * Owner can call `setTokensPerKEther(...)` to set the token issuance rate
 * Owner can call `addPrecommitment(...)` to add precommitment balances

-## After Start Date, Before End Date or Finalised
+## After Start Date And Before End Date Or Finalised

 * Participants can send ETH to the default `()` function and receive tokens
 * Owner can call `finalise()` if soft cap breached or we are past the end date